yoember/yoember.github.io/index.md

 </div>{% endraw %}
 ```

 If you open your browser now, you will see three boxes with numbers or three dots.
 Remember, we set up the `libraries`, `authors`, and `books` properties in our `setupController` hook.
 If our `model` hook downloaded our data from the server, those variables will not be empty.
 The `.length` method will return the size of that array.
+(As I mentioned above, you can skip remapping in `setupController` hook, in this case, you should use `model.libraries.length`, `model.authors.length`, etc. or as a third option you can add aliases in the controller.)

-### Building forms to generate dummy data.
+### Building forms to generate dummy data

 We have to generate two other components that we're gonna use for the seeder page.
 Actually we'll only use one component in the `admin/seeder.hbs` template, but inside that component we will use another component.
 This part is a little bit advanced; I don't have a detailed explanation here, but you can copy paste the code and try out.
 I suggest playing around with the code to try to understand it, as well as checking out how it works in the [demo](https://library-app.firebaseapp.com/admin/seeder).
-However, don't forget that if you have any questions, don't hesitate to ping me on Slack or on Twitter.
+However, don't forget, if you have any question, don't hesitate to ping me on Slack, on Twitter or in the comment section below.

 Run these Ember CLI commands in your terminal.